bakdata/ci-templates/docs/actions/java-gradle-build-push-jib/README.md

-# Description jib-uploader composite action
+# Description java-gradle-build-push-jib composite action

 This composite action utilizes Jib to efficiently build a container image and automatically upload it to the referenced container repository.